 Ethernet Network MirX Remote Contact Closure Transmitter and Receiver Controllers

 Every MirX controller is equipped with contact closure inputs and relay outputs.
-The inputs on one controller activate the relays on the remote device using ethernet communications.
+The inputs on one controller activate the relays on the remote device using Ethernet network communications.
 The “X” in MirX refers to the crossover.
 Since both devices are equipped with contact closure inputs and relays, each device targets and controls the remote device.
 Every MirX controller is equipped with a Busy/Ready LED.
 If the Busy LED flashes, this indicates the remote device has successfully received and accepted your contact closure status.
-If the Busy LED does not flash, there is a communication problem between the two devices.
+If the Busy LED does not flash, the remote device not visible on the network.